-Table 13 Conceptual Site Model
+Table 15.
+Conceptual Site Model

 Source Pathway Receptor Severity Likelihood Potential Risk Discussion LAB / Volatile TPH and VOC concentrations in soils Inhalation of vapours which have migrated from the ground to above ground buildings and basements.
 Site users in an industrial/commercial/low to high density residential scenario.
-Medium Unlikely Low Based on records provided, a mixture of LAB and mineral oil is assumed to be the cable fluid used.
+Medium Low Likelihood Low / Moderate Based on records provided, a mixture of LAB and mineral oil is assumed to be the cable fluid used.
 The low vapour pressure of LABs limits the potential for exposure via inhalation, and this is not expected to be a significant exposure route at normal temperatures.
-However, given that the fluid lost is a mixture, there is a potential for vapours to be generated from the mineral oil fraction.
-Based on the volume of cable fluid released (355 litres), duration of time over which it was released (< 1 month) and time elapsed since the leak was repaired (9 years), it is considered that there is a low risk from the inhalation of vapours from potential mineral oil-based products present beneath the site in this scenario.
-Further assessment would be required to fully evaluate these scenarios.
-NAPL and non-volatile TPH, VOC, SVOC and PCB concentrations in soils Soil and dust ingestion from near surface soils.
+It is considered that there is a low to moderate risk from the inhalation of vapours from potential mineral oil-based products present beneath the site.
+Further assessment would be required to fully evaluate this potential risk.
+NAPL and non- volatile TPH, VOC, SVOC and PCB concentrations in soils Soil and dust ingestion from near surface soils.
 Dermal contact with near surface soils.
 Inhalation of fugitive dust from near surface soils.
 Ingestion of soils via consumption of vegetables grown in near surface soils.
 Site users in an industrial/commercial/low to high density residential with plant uptake scenario.
-Medium Unlikely Low Given the likely depth to the cable, surface soils are unlikely to be affected and exposure via this pathways is not considered likely.
+Medium Unlikely Low Based on the volume of cable fluid released and the assumed mixture of cable fluid used in the past, it is possible that a mineral based cable fluid may have migrated beneath low density residential houses with gardens or public open space adjacent to the canal.
+Given the likely depth to the cable, surface soils are unlikely to be affected and exposure via this pathways is not considered likely.
 Intrusive site workers.
 Minor Likely Low Workers carrying out intrusive works adjacent to the site may come into contact with mineral oil based NAPL and impacted soil, meaning there will be a requirement to wear personal protective equipment to mitigate against potential impacts.
 Given the relatively low toxicity of LABs (assessed to be not acutely toxic), exposure to LABs is not considered to represent a significant risk.
 NAPL and TPH, VOC, SVOC and PCB concentrations in soils Migration of ground gas generated from the degradation of the cable fluid to above ground buildings.
 Site users in an industrial/commercial/low to high density residential scenario.
-Medium Unlikely Low If a significant source of NAPL (LAB or mineral oil) is present on groundwater, there is potential for ground gas to be generated from degradation processes.
-However, given the time elapsed since the leak occurred (9 years) and the relatively small volume of fluid released at this location (355 litres), it is unlikely that ground gas is being generated in significant quantities and potential risk from this pathway is considered to be low.
+Severe Low Likelihood Moderate If a significant source of NAPL (LAB or mineral oil) is present on groundwater, there is potential for ground gas to be generated from degradation processes.
+The likelihood of ground gas being generated in significant quantities is considered to be low, however given the potential severity of the impact, further assessment would be required to fully evaluate this potential risk.